What is Recruitment Marketing? - Complete Guide

 Real estate agent recruitment is an important component of brokerage success.
-Without talented people in your roster, you wont be able to reach your targets.
-Thats why you need to prioritize agent recruiting in order to keep your team as robust and competitive as possible at all times.
+Without talented people on your roster, you won't be able to reach your targets.
+That's why you need to prioritize agent recruiting in order to keep your team as robust and competitive as possible at all times.

 Get plenty of recruiting ideas to help everyone, such as these ones from the experts behind the famed Brokerkit software.
 One example is to maximize the use of recruitment emails.
 While many would consider it old-school, email is actually an effective real estate recruiting tool.
 The key is to know how to craft one that works.